botwillacceptanything/botwillacceptanything/README.md

 ## Who created Nomic?

+Nomic was originally a game to be played among humans, created in 1982 by Peter Suber.
+You can read more about it [on his website](http://legacy.earlham.edu/~peters/writing/nomic.htm).

-Nomic was created by [@mappum](https://github.com/mappum).
+This software version of Nomic was created by [@mappum](https://github.com/mappum).
 View his fork of Nomic here: https://github.com/mappum/nomic

 ## License